theobald-software/theobald-software.github.io/_includes/_content/en/tables/table-joins.md

 **Note**: pay attention to the [WHERE clause restrictions ](./where-clause#where-clause-restrictions) when specifying a WHERE-clause to the right table of table joins using a LEFT OUTER JOIN.

 In the *Joins* tab, click **Edit** (pencil icon) to display joining options. <br>
-In the depicted example a left outer join on tables MARA (left table) and MAKT (right table) on the field MATNR is performed.
-A WHERE clause on *MAKT~SPRAS = 'EN'* is specified.
+In the depicted example a left outer join on tables KNA1 (left table) and KNVV (right table) on the field KUNNR is performed.
+A WHERE clause on *KNA1~LAND1 = 'DE'* is specified.
 ![Table-Join-Connections](/img/content/join_verknüpfungen_01.png){:class="img-responsive"}

 *Left Table*, *Right Table*, *Join Type* and *Join Mapping* are preset with default values.
 They can be modified as required.
 The *Join Mapping* is based on the foreign key relationship of the joined tables.<br>